 Once your credentials are added, SenseLogs will quickly discover your Log groups in the background.
 These will be displayed in the Log List.
 Before creating a view for a log, it is helpful to modify the log caching limits and define the log format.
 Select the log from the list and the modify panel will be displayed.

-Customize the maximum amount of log data and the maximum age of events for the log group.
-These two parameters control the events that will be downloaded to your browser cache.
+Customize the maximum amount of log data, the maximum age of events and the number of streams to download for the log group.
+These three parameters control the events that will be downloaded to your browser cache.

 The Log Format specifies the formatting for events in your log group.
 SenseLogs can autodetect some formats such as JSON and Syslog formats.
 If you know the format, select it from the drop down list.
 If you do not know, select "Plain Text".

 Some formats allow event fields to be extracted and displayed as columns in log views.

 An anchor pattern is a simple way to specify a log format where fixed patterns are used between log fields.
 For example: